 The team agrees that the structure proposed in JET Guidelines (RFC 3743) is not appropriate for Arabic script.
 There are many differences, e.g. only a two column format may be sufficient and the relationship between variants is symmetric in Arabic script based labels.
 Thus a separate effort involving the Arabic Script community needs to be undertaken to consider the structure of Label Generation Policy for Arabic script.
-Defining the structure is important for effective use, reuse and derivative use of Label Generation Policy.
-Same structure should be valid for all level of label generation.
+Defining the structure is important for effective use, reuse and derivative use of Label Generation Policy. .

-The team further suggests that the policy at TLD level, which defines the label at the root, needs to be more conservative compared to other levels.
-Further, the team also recommends that this single policy be applicable across all gTLDs and should also be considered for defining labels for ccTLDs (so that there is a consistent set of Arabic Script TLD Variant Labels for each fundamental label across gTLDs and ccTLDs).
+The team further suggests that the ASTT , which defines the acceptable string input code points for a TLD label at the root, needs to be more conservative compared to other levels.

-However, when this Arabic Script TLD Label Generation Policy is defined, it should be clearly stipulated, (i) who is the point of contact and owner of this policy, (ii) who participates in defining this policy, (iii) how will this policy will be maintained over time, e.g. as Unicode standard is updated, or there is an issue raised to change it by the community, (iv) what will be the process to raise issues to modify it, and (v) what will be the use of this table.
+However, when this ASTT is defined, it should be combined with a PDP (Policy development Procedure) for updating and handling community comments.

 Though defining the structure in necessary for effective re-use of this information, it was considered out of scope of the current work on issues.
-However, it was agreed that such a structure should include the following information:

-List of label valid code points

-Character variants

-Additional rules and/or constraints on labels at that level, formally articulated using a context dependent syntax

-Meta information about the table, which may include optional information about language(s) the table supports, the contact information for the table owner, version of the table, and other relevant information

-The community should also develop tools which allow for automatic verification of a suggested label as per the Label Generation Policy and each label being requested should be evaluated against this policy before further processing.

-In the meta information provided, should the policy identify the set of language(s) it supports?
-This could be a single language, multiple languages or the entire script.
-Though need to identify a language is not necessary for labels, it does promote more consistent re-use of tables.
-This could help use a consistent set of label valid code points, their character variants, and any additional rules and/or constraints to generate the labels for same language(s) across registries.

-Should variants be defined at the character positioning level (Initial, Medial, Final, Isolated) or at character level, or should this be left to the registry (and both may be possible)?
-This particular issue is relevant for both TLD and other levels.
-Positioning level gives more choices to the users, without making them any more confusable.
+One issue here regading wether variants should be defined at the character positioning level (Initial, Medial, Final, Isolated) or at character level Positioning level gives more choices to the users, without making them any more confusable.
 The character level is a subset of positioning level.
 If the former is made available, the latter can be inherited as well (but not vice versa).
-This will have implications on the design of the structure for the Label Generation Policy.
+This will have implications on the design of the structure for the ASTT.

-Finally, should there be a requirement for considering already existing label general policies, as has been given in the Fast Track process?
-This is valid only for label generation policy for non-TLD labels.

 Registration Process